-The girl tries to go back to sleep, but she hears noises coming from under the bed.
+The girl tries to go back to sleep but hears noises coming from under the bed.
 The girl opens a bag of cookies, throws one on the floor, and watches to see what will happen.

 A hand reaches out and takes the cookie.
 The girl drops a second cookie.
 The hand reaches out and takes the cookie.
 The hand sticks out from under the bed with the palm up as if to ask for more cookies.
-The girls drops a third cookie in the monster’s hand.
+The girl drops the third cookie in the monster’s hand.

 The girl then holds up a cookie to entice the monster to come out from under the bed.
 He does.
 The girl feeds the monster cookies.
-The monster nuzzles the girl’s head with his head as a way of saying thank you.
+The monster nuzzles the girl’s head with his head to say thank you.

 The monster then wants to play ball.
 The noise brings Dad back into the girl’s room.
 The monster is safely hidden away when Dad opens the door.
 He tells his daughter to get in bed.
 The girl climbs into the bed and falls asleep, holding the monster’s hand.